hashemi/CompilerKit/README.md

 - Perform left refactoring to eliminate backtracking.
 - Check if a grammar is backtracking-free.
 - Generate a table-driven LL(1) parser from a backtracking-free grammar, which reports whether an input was accepted or rejected.
-- Generate an NFA-backed SLR parser from a grammar, which reports whether an input was accepted or rejected.
+- Generate an DFA-backed SLR parser from a grammar, which reports whether an input was accepted or rejected.

 ## Example